"

 Karen Piette, MHS, CMA

-EMT’s and Paramedics communally work in ambulances and on fire apparatus to respond and transport patients to the hospital’s emergency department.
-Certain times due to the patient’s condition or the distance from the hospital alternative methods of transportation are needed.
-The most common are the use of Aeromedical helicopters, a type of air medical service.
-These are commonplace in most of the United States and developed world.
-The crew of medical helicopters is usually a total of three: a pilot and two medical crew members.
-Paramedics commonly serve as medical crew members and provide medical care.
-This team configuration varies depending on the need and location of the service.
-While a paramedic is common, the second crew member may be a nurse, physician or second paramedic.
+The most common alternative is the use of aeromedical helicopters, a type of air medical service.
+These helicopters are widely used across the United States and many other parts of the world.
+The crew of a medical helicopter usually consists of three members: a pilot and two medical personnel.
+Paramedics commonly serve as medical crew members, providing care during transport.
+The team configuration can vary based on the needs and location of the service.
+While paramedics are typically part of the crew, the second crew member may be a nurse, physician, or another paramedic.

 Medical professionals pushing a stretcher